 Second, in the rare case that an employer decides to pay out benefits within that 30-day window after a lawsuit is filed, then the responsibility for paying the attorney’s fee (again at the statutory schedule described above) falls on the injured employee.
 It should be noted that this situation is rare.
 It is highly unlikely that an employer would deny you benefits (thus prompting you to obtain a lawyer) and then turn around and grant you benefits the moment a lawsuit is filed.
 At least you know that any fee is capped at the statutory 20/15/10 rate.

-Florida Workers’ Compensation Attorneys are Here to Help You
+Florida Workers’ Compensation Act Law Firm is Here to Help You

 As noted above, RITE law is the firm with the most experience working on cases involving the Florida Workers’ Compensation Act.
 We are also dedicated to helping injured workers obtain the compensation they deserve.
 Call us at 904-500-7483 today.